Diploma in International Volunteering

 How do I earn an International Volunteering Diploma?

 The Diploma in International Volunteering is an online course any IVHQ volunteer can complete virtually.
 The course will assist you before, during and after your volunteering journey with IVHQ.
-Upon completion, you’ll be able to gain academic credit and an accredited diploma-level qualification.
+Upon completion, you’ll be able to gain an academic credit transcript and an accredited diploma-level qualification.

 - Learn about how to prepare for an international volunteering placement (6 hours)

 - Explore how to plan for selection as an international volunteer (8 hours)

 - Undertake and complete your volunteering abroad placement (6 hours online content + 20 hours minimum work placement)

 - Reflect on your placement (8 hours)